 Look For Water That Has Been Purified

-Meanwhile, it could be fatal for those who have a weak immune system.
-Thus, always opt for water that goes through distillation, filtration using a 1-micron filter, and reverse osmosis.
+Meanwhile, it could be fatal for those with a weak immune system.
+Thus, always opt for water that has undergone distillation, filtration using a 1-micron filter, and reverse osmosis.

 Opt for Water with Certification From NSF Or IBWA

 You could opt for products from manufacturers that follow best practices.
-Check if they have certification from the International Bottled Water Association (IBWA) or National Sanitation Foundation (NSF) International.
+Check if they are certified by the International Bottled Water Association (IBWA) or the National Sanitation Foundation (NSF) International.

 These organizations regularly check the quality of the water bottles they produce in the market.